lash1937/PathogenVectorModel/README.md

 # Lauren G. Shoemaker
 # Last edited November 18, 2018

-# Included code and descriptions
+# Included code
-# 1.
+# 1. SingleHostModel.R — a model with non-viruliferous and viruliferous vector
+# preference for non-infected versus infected hosts.
+# 2. MultihostModel.R — a model with non-viruliferous and viruliferous vector
+# preference for non-infected versus infected hosts of species 1 versus species 2.